New Features and Changes in Cloudera Manager 6.1.0

 To perform the replication, the destination cluster must be managed by Cloudera Manager 6.1.0 or higher.
 The source cluster must run Cloudera Manager 5.14.0 or higher in order to replicate to Cloudera Manager 6.

 BDR enhanced the Invalidate Metadata option so that the command is issued per Impala service after replication.
-This ensures that if a cluster has multiple Impala services, only the target Impala's metadata cash will be invalidated and require refresh, which can impact performance.
+This ensures that if a cluster has multiple Impala services, only the target Impala's metadata cache will be invalidated and require refresh, which can impact performance.

 BDR now ignores Hive tables backed by Kudu during replication.
 The change does not affect functionality since BDR does not support replicating Kudu tables.
 This change was made to guard against data loss due to how the Hive Mestastore, Imapla, and Kudu interact.